 The algorithms that are tested are:

-- Symmetrical algorithms: 3DES (2 applications) and RC4 (encryption / decryption); - The RSA public key algorithm (1024 bits, encryption / decryption); - The MD5 and SHA hashing algorithms. - The HMAC MD5 and HMAC SHA algorithms.
+- Symmetrical algorithms: AES (encryption / decryption); - The RSA public key algorithm (encryption / decryption); - The SHA-2 hashing algorithm. - The HMAC SHA2 algorithm.

 The test process checks the algorithms one by one and hands over process control between each check.